Using core.async and Transducers to upload files from the browser to S3

 associated transducer.
 In this case you can think best of a

-on it's way through the channel.
-I initially trapped upon the fact
+channel on it's way through the channel.
+I initially trapped

-that the transducing function is only applied when the element is
+upon the fact that the transducing function is only applied when

 signing-chan